 • Revenues: Variations in fuel cell product and service revenues reflect the demand and timing of our customers' fuel cell vehicle, bus and fuel cell product deployments as well as the demand and timing of their engineering services projects.
 Variations in fuel cell product and service revenues also reflect the timing of work performed and the achievements of milestones under long-term fixed price contracts.
 Revenues were positively impacted in the fourth quarter of 2017 as we fulfilled an \$18 million supply contract (announced on June 5, 2017) for 400 FCveloCity® fuel cell engines and consisting primarily of shipments of FCveloCity®-MD 30-kilowatt fuel cell products and MEA's.
-Revenues were negatively impacted as of the second quarter of 2016 by the CHEM Transaction whereby we disposed certain assets related to our methanol Telecom Backup Power line of our business including intellectual property rights and physical assets such as inventory and related product brands.

 - Operating expenditures: Operating expenses were negatively impacted in the first quarter of 2017 by restructuring expenses of (\$0.6) million related to a leadership change in sales and marketing and by cost reduction initiatives in the general and administration function.
 Operating expenses also include the impact of changes in the value of the Canadian dollar, versus the U.S. dollar, on our Canadian dollar denominated expenditures. - Net income (loss): Net income (loss) for the fourth quarter of 2017 was negatively impacted by a loss on sale of assets of (\$0.5) million as we sold certain SOFC fuel cell inventory to Upstart for nominal proceeds.
 Net loss in the fourth quarter of 2017 was also negatively impacted by impairment charges of (\$1.5) million consisting of a (\$1.2) million impairment charge on intangible assets and a (\$0.3) million impairment charge on property, plant and equipment as we wrote-down certain SOFC fuel cell assets to their estimated net realizable value of \$0.05 million.
 Net income (loss) for the second quarter of 2017 was negatively impacted by a loss on sale of assets of (\$0.8) million as we recorded an impairment adjustment against the potential purchase price receivable from the CHEM Transaction by reducing the estimated fair value of the potential remaining earn-out to \$1.0 million from \$1.8 million.
-Net income (loss) in the second quarter of 2016 was negatively impacted by a loss on sale of assets of (\$0.4) million recognized on the closing of the CHEM Transaction after initially estimating the fair value of the remaining potential purchase price of up to \$3.1 million to approximate \$1.8 million.